 Rape fantasy being ‘wrong’ is not the issue — it isn’t wrong.
 Rape not being seen as rape is the issue, and it’s a subversive problem that is effecting our society in both subtle and tremendously dramatic ways.

 But most pointedly, rape not being seen as rape was devastating to my life, my psyche, and my personal development.
 As part of my reform from that, I am drawing a very, very clear line in the sand.

 Our tendency of accepting the actualization of rape fantasy by claiming it isn’t actually connected with rape is something I take issue with.

 The act of calling a rape victim and perpetuator ‘prejudiced’ because they’ve figured out they don’t want the rape you want is fucking absurd, but it’s a common kneejerk response in the rape culture environment which we espouse.

-In my experience this is exactly the kind of attitude that is helping to perpetuate our larger (and often unconscious) victim blaming rape culture, and keeping us from making better headway in addressing it.
+In my experience this is exactly the kind of attitude that is helping to perpetuate our larger (and often unconscious) victim blaming rape culture, and keeping us from making better headway in acknowledging the depth of the problem, letalone addressing it.

 The behavior you’re talking about is bad, but it’s not rape

 Arguing over the current largely accepted definition of rape is basically my anti-point — I’m saying it’s lacking.
 The real point of sharing my story with the public is to shake up some apathy and stimulate this conversation.

 Is it rape?
 If not stated in my state legislature, should I consider it rape in my intimate life?
 When I dig down into my guts and listen to myself about this, have I raped?
 Is that why I have been feeling so fucked up about sex maybe?

 If so, do I want to continue to rape?
 If not, do I want to continue behaviors that cause me to question whether I’m raping?